mobilecoinfoundation/mcips/text/0003-encrypted-memos.md

 Clearly, the address hash needs to be encrypted somehow, to meet the privacy goal.
 And the key for that cannot depend on the sender's identity, because the recipient doesn't know that before they decrypt the memo.
 If that encryption is an AEAD mode, then we have one MAC for that implicitly.
 But then we still need an additional MAC that depends on a key that is tied to the sender to meet the authenticity goal of the memo.
+So, the use-case really needs that encryption is happening with a different key than authentication.
-So, any version of this that uses an AEAD results in a redundant MAC and doesn't fit in 46 bytes.
+Any version of this that uses an AEAD results in a redundant MAC and doesn't fit in 46 bytes if we use primitives secure at a 128 bit security level.

 ## Rationale